rizjoj/trust-notifier/README.md

 ## Prerequisites

-On the machine where your are running this application you will need the following:
+On the machine where you are running this application you will need the following:

 - MongoDB 3.x
 - Java JDK 8